 Voter Registration - How To

-For the November 8, 2016 General Election, you may register to vote at Village Hall during regular business hours until 5 p.m. on Friday, November 4, 2016.
-Voter Registration Applications submitted by mail must be received or be postmarked no later than October 19, 2016 or the applications cannot be processed.
+You may register to vote at the Village Hall during regular business hours until 5 p.m. on Friday, before each Election.
+Voter Registration Applications submitted by mail must be received or be postmarked no later than 20 days before each Election or the applications cannot be processed.
 You may also register to vote at the polls on Election Day.

-Not sure if your registered to vote Click Here
+Not sure if you are registered to vote Click Here

 Voter Registration - Application